What do rabbits need in their cage? A complete checklist for a comfortable home

 Drinking water has lots of health benefits, such as helping with digestion, and keeping their heart and kidney healthy.
 It's also a way to prevent overheating in the summer (this feature has other ways on how to keep a rabbit cool in the summer).

 You can choose from a water bowl or bottle (or both), depending on what your preferences are.
-Whilst water bowls are more comfortable for your bunny to drink from, they do run the risk of contamination and can be messy.
+While water bowls are more comfortable for your bunny to drink from, they do run the risk of contamination and can be messy.
 To avoid unwanted spills, choose one with a wide base.

 Lixit Wide-Mouth Small Animal Water Bottle